 - 250 grams green papaya* cut into wedges

 - 2-3 stalks of lemongrass tied and knotted

 - 3 cups young coconut water

 - 1 cup young coconut meat

 - 1 bunch sili leaves or 100 grams malunggay

 - In a pot over medium heat, preheat oil.
-Then add garlic, garlic, onion, ginger and saute until translucent.
+Then add garlic, onion, ginger and sauté until translucent.

 - Then add tofu and fry until lightly browned.

 - Next, add water, tomato, and cover with a lid until it boils.